purduerov/X13_Embedded/References/Readme.md

 * `-Wmissing-field-initializers` - Warns if you initialize a struct and omit initializing a field, possibly because it was forgotten.
 * `-Wcast-qual` - Warns if you cast away `const`-ness of a variable/expression.
 * `-Wignored-qualifier` - Warns if there's a qualifier in a function return type (`const` usually) that does nothing.
 Possibly misplaced and hiding a bug.
-* `-Wpointer-arish` - Warns if you take the sizeof function or void.
+* `-Wpointer-arith` - Warns if you take the `sizeof` function or void.
 Bad practice and hopefully unintentional.
 * `-Wunsafe-loop-optimizations` - Warns if loop optimizations can't be done because the loop condition is weird.
-* `-Wduplicated-branches` - Warns if two branches in an if statement do the same thing.
+* `-Wduplicated-branches` - Warns if two branches in an `if` statement do the same thing.
 * `-Wduplicated-cond` - Warns if two conditions in an if-elseif chain have the same condition.